AdiKulkarni/myFFmpegX264LatestLibAndroid/README.md

 This project uses SWIG framework for development of JNI interface.

 ##Features
 This project provides a nice and simple JNI interface to use ffmpeg based h264 software encoder on android devices.
-This encoder is highly configurable that existing android API's like MediaCodec or MediaRecorder.
+This encoder is highly configurable unlike existing android API's like MediaCodec or MediaRecorder.

 ##Building
 Ensure NDK_BASE env variable is set to the location of your NDK, example: